FAQ on the CPC Initiative

 The initiative includes a monthly, per-patient care management fee and the potential to share in any savings to the Medicare program, in addition to traditional fee-for-service payments.

-2. What is the CMS Center for Medicare & Medicaid Innovation and why are they leading this project announcement?
+2. What is the CMS Center for Medicare & Medicaid Innovation and why are they leading this initiative?

 According to the CMS Innovation Center web site, "The Center for Medicare & Medicaid Innovation within the Centers for Medicare & Medicaid Services (CMS) fosters health care transformation by finding new ways to pay for and deliver care that improve care and health while lowering costs.
 The Center identifies, develops, supports, and evaluates innovative models of payment and care service delivery for Medicare, Medicaid and CHIP beneficiaries."